NautilusTrader

 .unwrap_or_else(|| OwnOrderBook::new(no_instrument_id));

-// Merge NO-side orders with parity price transform (1 - price)
+// Merge NO orders with the parity price transform (1 - price)

 let combined = yes_own.combined_with_opposite(&no_own).unwrap();